See How One Company Saved 92% of Time in Lease Processing

 Deciding whether or not to buy oil and gas assets is a nontrivial undertaking even under “normal” conditions.
 But extraordinary times create extraordinary challenges for buyers.

 Companies forced into bankruptcy in the current situation are hardly likely to meticulously curate their records for the new owner.
 Instead, expect well and land files to be thrown haphazardly into filing boxes while digital records suffer from information sprawl, duplicate copies, and multiple versions of the truth.

 Many buyers are already scrambling to identify acquisition targets and pick through post-bankruptcy asset sales.
 Not every asset is a bargain, so it’s important to quickly evaluate long-term production potential and risks.

 Buyers beware though.
 Your valuation of a deal should not rely solely on type curve analysis and production forecasts.
 Equal attention must be paid to all of those well files, which hold important historical data on asset performance, maintenance requirements, and field studies.
-Not to mention the boxes full of leases and land records that may hide a minefield of hidden provisions and obligations.
+Not to mention the boxes full of oil and gas lease and land records that may hide a minefield of hidden provisions and obligations.

 In order to assess asset potential and secure prime acreage before the competition does, your team must be able to rapidly interrogate structured and unstructured data sources to separate winners and lemons.